-Likewise, the Wii had full support for the GameCube, even including ports for the Gamecube controllers in the top of the device, and the Wii U worked with the entire library of Wii games and accessories using emulation.
+Likewise, the Wii had full support for the GameCube, even including ports for the GameCube controllers at the top of the device, and the Wii U worked with the entire library of Wii games and accessories using emulation.
 Can the Switch use Wii games in any capacity?
 Read on to find out.

 Can the Switch Work with Wii Games?

 We won’t hold you in suspense for too long: the short answer to this question is a simple no. Right now, the Switch can only play Switch games, for a number of reasons.
 Before you head off in disappointment, however, you’ll want to stay with us.
 Things aren’t hopeless when it comes to the Switch and possible Wii compatibility, and we’ll talk about that in a moment.

-If you have a Switch—or if you know someone with one—you’ll know that the Switch represents a return to cartridges for Nintendo home consoles for the first time since the demise of the N64 following the GameCube launch in 2001.
-The Switch’s cartridges are small, flash-based tech that aren’t too far off from what the DS and 3DS used to play games.
+If you have a Switch, or if you know someone with one, you’ll know that it represents a return to cartridges for Nintendo home consoles for the first time since the demise of the N64 following the GameCube launch in 2001.
+The Switch’s cartridges are small, flash-based technology that isn’t too far off from what the DS and 3DS used to play games.

 Thus, the lack of a disc drive makes it impossible for the Switch to play disc-based Wii games.
 Likewise, the Switch cartridge shape is different from the DS and 3DS shape, both of which are more square than the taller, rectangular-shaped Switch cartridges that have since rolled out, making it impossible to ever play a physical game from a previous Nintendo title.

 What About Wii U Games?

-Nintendo recognizes that, though the Wii U had a short lifespan and is seen as a sales failure, there were a large library of Wii U games that deserved a second chance.
+Nintendo recognizes that, though the Wii U had a short lifespan and is seen as a sales failure, there were a considerable number of Wii U games that deserved a second chance.
 From sequels with improvements and changes to enhanced versions of Wii U games, Nintendo has used the Wii U’s library as a launching ground for the Switch, a way for the console to become a massive sales success with a solid library of games for anyone to pick up and play.